How to find the IP address of your account

 Some DNS providers (but not all) support DNS records of type ALIAS, sometimes also called CNAME Flattening.
-Using that is the easiest and safest way to use your own nameservers.
+Using these is the easiest and safest way to use your own nameservers.

 To use CNAME flattening, you first need to lookup your account’s main domain.
 You can find the main domain in the sidebar of your control panel.
 It should look something like this:

-For subdomains, create a regular CNAME record pointing to the main domain.
+For subdomains, you can create a regular CNAME record pointing to the main domain.

 Using A records